Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Xiù grinned at him, taking her hair out of the bun she’d been wearing all day.
 "Good boy."

 Hope immediately rekindled itself, even stronger than before.
 Xiù joining in?
-That was new… and a *thrilling* thought.
+That was new... and a *thrilling* thought.

 He hurried to get the blankets, sheets and pillows down and arranged.
 The girls beamed at each other.